Navajo Nation

-The Navajo Nation (Naabeehó Bináhásdzo), also known as Navajoland, is a Native American reservation in the United States.
-It occupies portions of northeastern Arizona, northwestern New Mexico, and southeastern Utah; at roughly 17544500 acre, the Navajo Nation is the largest land area held by a Native American tribe in the U.S., exceeding ten U.S. states.
-In 2010, the reservation was home to 173,667 out of 332,129 Navajo tribal members; the remaining 158,462 tribal members lived outside the reservation, in urban areas (26 percent), border towns (10 percent), and elsewhere in the U.S. (17 percent).
+The Navajo Nation (Naabeehó Bináhásdzo), also known as Navajoland, is a Native American reservation of Navajo people in the United States.
+It occupies portions of northeastern Arizona, northwestern New Mexico, and southeastern Utah.
 The seat of government is located in Window Rock, Arizona.

+At roughly 17544500 acre, the Navajo Nation is the largest Indian reservation in the United States, exceeding the size of ten U.S. states.
+It is one of the few reservations whose lands overlap the nation's traditional homelands.

+In 2010, the reservation was home to 173,667 out of 332,129 Navajo tribal members; the remaining 158,462 tribal members lived outside the reservation, in urban areas (26%), border towns (10%), and elsewhere in the U.S. (17%).
+In 2020, the number of tribal members increased to 399,494, surpassing the Cherokee Nation as the largest tribal group by enrollment.

-The United States gained ownership of this territory in 1848 after acquiring it in the Mexican-American War.
-The reservation was within New Mexico Territory and straddled what became the Arizona-New Mexico border in 1912, when the states were admitted to the union.
-Unlike many reservations, it has expanded several times since its establishment in 1868 to include most of northeastern Arizona, a sizable portion of northwestern New Mexico, and most of the area south of the San Juan River in southeastern Utah.
-It is one of a few Indigenous nations whose reservation lands overlap its traditional homelands.
+The U.S. gained ownership of what is today Navajoland in 1848 following the Mexican–American War.
+The reservation was first established in 1868 within New Mexico Territory, initially spanning roughly 3300000 acres; it subsequently straddled what became the Arizona–New Mexico border in 1912, when the states were admitted to the union.
+Unlike many reservations in the U.S., it has since expanded several times since its formation, reaching its current boundaries in 1934.

+The official language of the Navajo Nation is Navajo Diné Bizaad.

 Terminology

-In English, the official name for the area was "Navajo Indian Reservation", as outlined in Article II of the 1868 Treaty of Bosque Redondo.
+In English, the official name for the area was Navajo Indian Reservation, as outlined in Article II of the 1868 Treaty of Bosque Redondo.
 On April 15, 1969, the tribe changed its official name to the "Navajo Nation", which is displayed on its seal.
 In 1994, the Tribal Council rejected a proposal to change the official designation from "Navajo" to "Diné", a traditional name for the people.
 Some people said that Diné represented the people in their time of suffering before the Long Walk, and that Navajo is the appropriate designation for the future.
-In the Navajo language, Diné means "the People", a term many Indigenous nations identify within their respective languages.
+In the Navajo language, Diné means "the People", a term used in many languages as an endonym.
 Among the Navajo populace, both terms are employed.
-In 2017, the Navajo Nation Council rejected legislation to change the name to "Diné Nation," citing potential "confusion and frustration among Navajo citizens and non-Navajos."
+In 2017, the Navajo Nation Council rejected legislation to change the name to "Diné Nation", citing potential "confusion and frustration among Navajo citizens and non-Navajos".